do-community/demo-app/README.md

 curl https://statuspage-demo.nyc3.digitaloceanspaces.com/statuspage-launch.sh | bash
 ```

-* Under "Add your SSH keys", select an existing SSH key or click "New SSH Key" button and enter a public key.
-This should be public SSH key of your own.
+* Under "Add your SSH keys", select an existing SSH key or click the "New SSH Key" button and enter a public key.
+This should be a public SSH key of your own.
 You will need this in order to connect to the bastion host.

 * Under "Finalize and create" and "Choose a hostname", give your Droplet a more appropriate name - "bastion" would be a good name.